-As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates and the Steward Funds.
-Bob is an officer of the Steward Funds and a registered representative of Crossmark Distributors.
+As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates, the Crossmark ETFs, and the Steward Funds.
+Bob is an officer of the Crossmark ETFs and the Steward Funds, and a registered representative of Crossmark Distributors.